 Plant Study Groups

-There are four plant study groups associated with ANPC.
-Three meet throughout the year, indoors through the fall and winter and outdoors through the spring and summer.
+There are a number of plant study groups associated with ANPC.
+They meet throughout the year, indoors through the fall and winter and outdoors through the spring and summer.
 Beginning in October or November and running through until April, the following groups generally meet monthly.
 Group participants meet to nurture their interest in and expand their knowledge of Alberta’s native plants and communities and local ecology.
 Please contact facilitators for details and to confirm attendance.
-Study groups are located in:

 Peace River Plant Study Group (Peace River)